vmware/vmware-openapi-generator/README.md

 # vmware-openapi-generator

 ## Overview
-vmware-openapi-generator generates openapi/swagger documents from vapi metamodel format.
+vmware-openapi-generator generates OpenAPI/Swagger documents from vAPI metamodel format.

-This generator can be used to work with an existing vCenter server (6.5+) to generate a openapi/swagger document based on the REST APIs which exist as part of that server.
+This generator can be used to work with an existing vCenter Server (6.5+) to generate a OpenAPI/Swagger document based on the REST APIs which exist as part of that server.

 ## Try it out